What is a Maltipoo Dog?

 Maltipoo Dog Breed Coat & Grooming:

-The coat of a Maltese Poodle Mix can be one or more colors, with the most popular being white, black, or gray.
+The coat of a Maltese Poodle Mix can be one or more colors, with the most popular being white, cream, and apricot.
 Their fur can range anywhere from straight, like the Maltese to curly like the Poodle and usually is of medium length.